fastlane/fastlane/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I've run `bundle exec rspec` from the root directory to see all new and existing tests pass
 - [ ] I've followed the _fastlane_ code style and run `bundle exec rubocop -a` to ensure the code style is valid
 - [ ] I've read the [Contribution Guidelines](https://github.com/fastlane/fastlane/blob/master/CONTRIBUTING.md)
-- [ ] I've updated the documentation if neccessary.
+- [ ] I've updated the documentation if necessary.

 ### Description
 <!--- Describe your changes in detail -->